kevinfiol/preact-starter/README.md

 ## Disclaimer

 This project uses [sucrase](https://github.com/alangpierce/sucrase) as a transpiler as opposed to Babel in order to optimize bundle build times, and also minimize dependencies.
 Sucrase is fine for production builds **so long as you're OK with only supporting modern browsers**.
 For that reason, don't expect this to work with IE11.
-Use a [modern browser](https://firefox.com).
+See [buble](https://buble.surge.sh) if you need a zero-config transpiler with JSX support that also transpiles to ES5.
+Or [babel](https://babeljs.io/) if you want to go down that rabbithole.